Whistleblowing | The law and best practice for employers

-Secondly, they must reasonably believe they are acting in the public interest.
-This is not defined in the law, but it means the disclosure must have an impact on other people and not be a personal grievance, for example, they are being bullied.
+- Reasonably believe they are acting in the public interest.
+The test for this is not defined in law but essentially means that the disclosure must have an impact on other people and must not be a personal grievance.

 - Miscarriages of justice

 - Someone covering up or concealing wrongdoings in relation to any of the above.

 Speak to us for an honest, no obligation chat on:

 0345 226 8393 Lines are open 9am – 5pm